Live Online Training Course – An Introduction To Integrating QGIS/GIS And R For Spatial Analysis, 31 October to 3

-GIS In Ecology will be holding a online training course on the integration of QGIS/GIS and R for spatial analysis between the 14th and the 17th of March 2022 (exact dates to be announced).
+GIS In Ecology will be holding a online training course on the integration of QGIS/GIS and R for spatial analysis between the 31st October and the 3rd of November 2022.
 It will be held using the Zoom video-conferencing platform.
 It will consist of four three-hour sessions, and one session will need to be completed each day.
 However, you will have a choice of completing it between 10:00 and 13:00 UK time (primarily for those living in Europe, Asia and Africa) or 19:00 to 22:00 UK Time (primarily for those living in North and South America) .This choice of time slots for each session allows participants from as wide a range of time zones to participate in the course.

 Each three hour session will consist of a background talk covering a specific topic, followed by practical exercises based on instructions from one of our workbooks.
 While you are encouraged to remain online during the practical sessions, you can choose to go off-line as you work though the exercises (or if you need to take a break).
 However, if you have any questions, the course instructor will be available for you to ask any questions you wish at any point.